-LearnCube specialises in provide tutoring and small interactive classes (maximum of 8 students).
+LearnCube specialises in providing virtual classrooms for tutoring and small interactive classes (maximum of 8 students).
 This aligns with our vision to improve the quality of online teaching while balancing price points, access and effective pedagogy.

 To dig into this a little deeper, the practical number of students we would recommend does depend on a few things:

 - Your typical student's internet connection